National Rugby League: Salary cap

 A salary cap was introduced to the NSWRL in 1990 to even the playing field of teams in the Winfield Cup.

-As of 2013 the club grant is $7.1 million which covers the salary cap of $5.85 million and a minimum wage for $80,000 for the top twenty-five players at each club.
+As of 2013, the club grant is $7.1 million, which covers the salary cap of $5.85 million and a minimum wage of $80,000 for the top twenty-five players at each club.
 The salary cap increased to $6.3 million in 2014, $6.55 million in 2015, $6.8 million by 2016 and $7 million in 2017.

 The cap is actively policed and penalties for clubs found to have breached the NRL salary cap regulations include fines of lesser of half the amount involved or $500,000 and/or deduction of premiership points.
 For example, six clubs were fined for minor infractions in 2003.
-These infractions are usually technical in nature, and can sometimes be affected by third-party factors such as loss of sponsorship revenue affecting an allowance.
-During the 2007 season the NRL implemented ways of creating a fair and more beneficial cap for players and clubs.
+These infractions are usually technical in nature and can sometimes be influenced by third-party factors, such as loss of sponsorship revenue affecting an allowance.
+During the 2007 season, the NRL implemented ways of creating a fair and more beneficial cap for players and clubs.

 In 2010, following the Melbourne Storm salary cap scandal, the NRL introduced requirements for players and their agents to sign statutory declarations pledging their contracts comply with salary cap regulations, where previously only club chairmen and chief executives did so for biannual salary cap audits.